flugg/laravel-responder/README.md

 ```

 ***
-_You can also use integers as error codes._
+_You may optionally use integers for error codes._
 ***

-Additionally, you may set the second parameter to an error message describing the error:
+In addition, you may set the second parameter to an error message describing the error:

 ```php
 return responder()->error('sold_out_error', 'The requested product is sold out.')->respond();